anonymousCSCode/ReSPlay/README.md

 #### Step Three: Start the replaying phase.

-The first step is to move recorded `traces` in the recording phase to `imageFile` directory of SDP-Net.
+&nbsp;&nbsp;&nbsp;&nbsp;The first step is to move recorded `traces` in the recording phase to `imageFile` directory of SDP-Net.
 Then, run the following commands.

 ```
 python inference.py
 ```
-During this phase, ReSPlay will automatically record the GUI screenshots on the replaying device, which facilitates a visual check on whether a replay is correct.
+&nbsp;&nbsp;&nbsp;&nbsp;During this phase, ReSPlay will automatically record the GUI screenshots on the replaying device, which facilitates a visual check on whether a replay is correct.
 The result is shown in the Figure below.

 <img src="https://github.com/anonymousCSCode/ReSPlay/blob/main/Figures/replay_example.png" width="600">